Greek Egg-Lemon Chicken Soup with Cauliflower Rice

 Historical Notes for this Recipe:

-I first made this delicious Egg Lemon Chicken Soup for the blog in 2006.
-Recipe was updated with better instructions March, 2020.
+I first made this amazing Greek Lemon Chicken Soup for the blog in 2006, probably without a single photo!
+The recipe was last updated with more information in 2024.

-43 Comments on “Greek Egg-Lemon Chicken Soup with Cauliflower Rice”
+37 Comments on “Greek Lemon Chicken Soup Two Ways”

 Could you use frozen cauliflower rice in this recipe?
 If yes, would you add it frozen?
 Heat it up halfway/all the way before adding it to the soup?
 I have a lot of the frozen cauliflower on hand so whenever I can I prefer to use it vs. buying more and making it from scratch.